thin-edge/thin-edge.io/docs/src/howto-guides/014_thin_edge_logs.md

 The logs that are useful for debugging thin-edge.io break down into logs that are created by thin-edge itself and by third party components.

 ## Thin-edge logs
-The thin-edge is composed of different components like mappers, agent, and plugins.
+On a thin-edge device different components like mappers, agent, and plugins run.
 The log messages of these components can be accessed as below.
 The logs here capture INFO, WARNING, and ERROR messages.

 ### Cloud mapper logs